ninadingole/iamninad.com/src/posts/running-spark-job-on-minikube-kubernetes-cluster.md

 ## Shutdown Cluster

-Shutting down cluster is very easy, use `&gt; minikube stop` and it will stop the cluster.
+Shutting down cluster is very easy, use `> minikube stop` and it will stop the cluster.

 ---